رهپویه معماری و شهرسازی

 2. Identify the shared and divergent principles that shape their respective understandings of architectural identity.

-In this sense, the research is not merely historical or descriptive but synthetic, seeking to reconcile rational metaphysical order with intuitive spiritual experience—thereby bridging the gap between ʿaql (intellect) and dhawq (illumination), between the conceptual and the contemplative.
+In this sense, the research is not merely historical or descriptive but is synthetic, seeking to reconcile rational metaphysical order with intuitive spiritual experience—thereby bridging the gap between ʿaql (intellect) and dhawq (illumination), and between conceptual dimension and contemplative realm.

 Research Methodology